Bhuntar: Geography

 Bhuntar is located on the right bank of the Beas River.
-Directly opposite Bhuntar, near the left bank of the Beas River, there is the confluence of the Parvati River with the River Beas.
+Directly opposite Bhuntar, near the left bank of the Beas River, lies the confluence of the Parvati River with the River Beas.
 The Parvati Valley begins at this confluence and runs eastward, through a steep-sided valley towards Kasol and Manikaran.

 The next major settlement after Bhuntar, in the direction of Kullu, is Shamshi.

 Accessibility

 Bhuntar lies on the National Highway 3, which till 2010 was the National Highway 21.

-The airport at Bhuntar connects the Kullu valley to a few major north Indian cities like Delhi and Amritsar.
+The airport at Bhuntar connects the Kullu valley to a few major north Indian cities, including Delhi and Amritsar.

 Bhuntar is a centre within the Kullu valley for accessing places in the Kullu valley such as Shamshi, Kullu, and Manali, and for places in the Parvati valley such as Manikaran, Kasol, and Tosh.

 The confluence of rivers Beas and Parvati at Bhuntar.

 Demography

 As of 2001 India census, Bhuntar had a population of 5260.
 Males constitute 55% of the population and females 45%.
 Bhuntar has an average literacy rate of 80%, higher than the national average of 59.5%; with male literacy of 84% and female literacy of 76%.
-11% of the population is under 6 years of age..
+11% of the population is under 6 years of age.